maxvol/GeoJSONMap/README.md

 # GeoJSONMap
 Build maps from GeoJSON with MapKit or SpriteKit.
-SpriteKit maps can be displayed as planes in ARKit.
+SpriteKit maps can be displayed offline and/or as planes in ARKit.

 Basic usage: